kk2491/DDPG-Keras-Torcs-Simulator-Setup/README.md

 # DDPG-Keras-Torcs-Simulator-Setup

-This simulator is with respect to the Github repository https://github.com/yanpanlau/DDPG-Keras-Torcs for Reinforcement learning using Torcs simulator.
+This simulator setup is with respect to the Github repository https://github.com/yanpanlau/DDPG-Keras-Torcs for **Reinforcement learning** using **Torcs simulator**.

 Below is the brief installation procedure
 ```